PS5? Will It Sell More Than The New Xbox? How Powerful Will It Be? Let’s Find Out! (No release Date is Confirmed For The PS5 In This Article)

 So, what would this mean?
 When will the PS5 be released?
 How powerful will it be and what will the price be?
 Also, will it sell more than the new Xbox?

 Well, by looking at the bulleted list above?
-We can tell by “history”… THAT THE NEW XBOX WILL SELL MORE, DESPITE THE PS5 GOING TO BE THE MORE POWERFUL SYSTEM (BETTER SPECS) THIS TIME AROUND.
+Every 2 console releases (including upgraded models) one outperforms the other in specs.
+We can tell by “history”… THAT THE NEW XBOX SERIES X WILL BE MORE POWERFUL IN SPECS THIS AROUND.
+However,

-Then I’d imagine the PS6 will sell more after that generation, despite the newer Xbox in that future generation being more powerful (better specs). *laughing on the inside, because we’re not that far yet*.
+Then I’d imagine the PS6 will be the more powerful one that generation, *laughing on the inside, because we’re not that far yet*.
 You can see what I’m trying to say though.
-Each company goes back and forth in either selling more, or having the more powerful console.
+Each company goes back and forth in either selling more, or having the more powerful console every 2 console releases (including upgraded consoles) ever since the KING of sales “PS2”.
 The more powerful console almost always NEVER sells more than the other.
 Why is this?

 In my opinion, I think it’s because of only one reason.
 That’s right.
 One.
 PEOPLE ARE IMPATIENT AND WANT THE CURRENT GEN CONSOLE NOW.
 That’s right.
 Most people don’t want to wait a year later to get the more powerful console of the two (like the PS3 released a year later with 8 CPU cores compared to the Xbox 360 with only 3 CPU cores).
 Everyone wants to be ahead of the pack, not knowing that in the computer world: